Pythonaholic-Team/project-agreement/README.md

 ### What will be your group's process to resolve conflict, when it arises?
-Team meeting to discuss and reach for a soluation for the disagreement.
+Team meeting to discuss and reach for a solution for the conflict.

 ### What will your team do if one person is taking over the project and not letting the other members contribute?
-Advise him/her to have the team spirit and be flexible.
+Advise him/her to have the team spirit and be flexible, if he didn't respond,We will tell The instructor and TA's about his behaivor

 ### How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?
-By helping and supporting each other.
+By helping and supporting each other,and having a discussion in the end of the day about all of our work so that every team member understand everything in the project.

 ### How will you raise concerns to members who are not adequately contributing?
-By alerting and warning him/her.
+By alerting him/her that he/she have to contribute to understand everything, also giving him/her advice in a polite way is a very good way to encourage him/her to contribute.

 ### How and when will you escalate the conflict if your resolution attempts are unsuccessful?
-If we reach an end point, the final soluation will be getting a help from the instructor or TA's.
+We have to search a lot first about the specific topic we are trying to achieve, If we reach an end point, the final solution will be getting a help from the instructor or TA's.

 ## Communication Plan
 Before beginning to tackle the project, determine how your group will communicate with each other.
 This is not an individual effort.
 Make sure everyone feels comfortable with the identified methods of speaking up.